crespire/ruby_chess/README.md

 Moves.obstructed? - Are there any captures or friendlies?
 Moves.capture? - Are there any captures specifically?
 Moves.restricted? - Any moves that have a capture and a friendly?
-Moves.restricted_to_king - Return the set that contains a capture and friendly, if the friendly is a king.